 tent and a toilet wagon.
 You can sleep in one of the sleeping tents, which accommodate 6 to

-20 women.
+20 people.
 Or bring your own little tent.

 The camp is in a meadow along the sea, there is a sandy beach and lots of shallow water.
 It